 If we are going to avoid Pedigree Chum and chips for dinner we are going to have to keep our websites going past the age where tuning in the TV is a confusing ordeal.
 Expect posts along the lines of Best Bingo Halls in Bangkok, City Walks for Dodgy Knees, Hostel Dorm Sex for Octogenarians, The 10 Best Countries to be in Bed by Ten and Places You’ll Love Because There’s no Bloody Kids Around.

-This post was written in cooperation with Whichoffshore.
+This post was originally written in cooperation with Whichoffshore.